 Developing a Numerical Library for Fast, High-precision Simulation

-To utilize the full computing potential of the K computer and post-K computer, and to produce simulations with higher efficiency and accuracy, it is necessary to take advantage of numerical software libraries that have been tuned to the needs of computer science and applied mathematics.
+To utilize the full computing potential of the supercomputer K and Fugaku, and to produce simulations with higher efficiency and accuracy, it is necessary to take advantage of numerical software libraries that have been tuned to the needs of computer science and applied mathematics.
 We are researching and developing a large-scale, high-performance numerical library called KMATHLIB.
 Typical library algorithms commonly employed in simulation programs are used to handle systems of linear equations, eigenvalue calculations, three-dimensional Fast Fourier transforms, and long-period random number generators.
 We maintain corresponding library algorithms such as EigenExa, KMATH_FFT3D, and KMATH_RANDOM.
-We are modifying the existing KMATHLIB algorithms for use as a component of KMATHLIB2, which works in a scalable manner on the post-K computer.
+We are modifying the existing KMATHLIB algorithms for use as a component of KMATHLIB2, which works in a scalable manner on Fugaku.

 Furthermore, we are promoting R&D of innovative algorithms that can deal with the unprecedented challenges raised by the K computer, such as the eigenvalue problem of a nonsymmetric matrix, and higher order tensor calculations.
-In addition to the modification and development of such algorithms, we are extending a high-precision calculation framework developed for the K computer to use on the post-K computer.
+In addition to the modification and development of such algorithms, we are extending a high-precision calculation framework developed for the K computer to use on Fugaku.
 We have also developed a method to reduce accumulated errors, and which guarantees the reproducibility of calculations by controlling the number of effective digits and removing non-determinism hidden in parallel calculations and when repeating these calculations.
 Collaboration is another important issue.
-We are collaborating with researchers and companies in Japan and overseas with the aim of establishing fundamental technologies for numerical libraries that can continue to be used well into the future.
+We are collaborating with researchers and companies in Japan and overseas to establish fundamental technologies for numerical libraries that can be made the best use perpetually.

 World Largest Dense Eigenvalue Computation